david-xhk/binary_tree/README.rst

 connect_nodes()
 ^^^^^^^^^^^^^^^
-When using the above methods to construct a binary tree, the neighbour nodes in each level will be automatically connected for you using :func:`~binary_tree.connect_nodes`.
+When using the above methods to construct a binary tree, the neighbour nodes in each level will already be connected using :func:`~binary_tree.connect_nodes`.

 You may use this function again to reconfigure a tree after it is modified.